 Not Just Treating Your Mouth

 If you don’t take care of your teeth, we know the plaque that builds up doesn’t simply stay in your mouth.
 The oral bacteria that make plaque can move to your brain, heart and the rest of your body.
-Poor dental health, at its most extreme, can increase your risk of stroke, be linked to pancreatic cancer and increase your risk of Alzheimer's disease.
+Poor dental health, at its most extreme, can increase your risk of stroke, be linked to pancreatic cancer and Oral Bacteria Could Cause Alzheimer’s Disease.
 So, why would we just treat your teeth when you come to visit us?
 From treating headaches and sleep apnea to therapy and using alcohol-free rinses and toothpastes, the entire Contemporary Dentistry team wants to help you become the best you.

 A Minimally Invasive Approach